-Websites will require SSL certificate to avoid a “Not Secure” warning
+Websites now require SSL certificate to avoid a “Not Secure” warning

-Google has announced that all websites without an SSL certificate will get a ‘Not Secure’ warning in the browser from Chrome 68, currently expected to roll out in July 2018.
-This is on all pages, not just those requiring text or data entry as is currently the case.
+All websites without an SSL certificate will get a ‘Not Secure’ warning in the browser from Chrome 68, currently rolling out as from July 24th 2018.
+This is on all pages, not just those requiring text or data entry as was previously the case.

 In practice this means visitors completing checkout forms, filling in contact forms or even search forms, or logging in to their account on sites without an SSL certificate currently see a Not Secure notice.
 All http sites in incognito mode now also show as insecure.